WHY VISIT BAHRAIN

 - Khubz: large flatbread baked in a special oven

-- Baba ghanoush: smoked aubergine, pureed garlic, yoghurt and sesame paste.
+- Baba ghanoush: smoked aubergine, pureed garlic, yogurt and sesame paste.

 - Sambousa: crisp pastry cases filled with meat, cheese, sugar or nuts

-- Balaleet: a sweet saffron noodles served with a savory omelet on top
+- Balaleet: sweet saffron noodles served with a savory omelet on top

-- Falafel: deep-fried balls of fround chickpeas served in pita bread
+- Falafel: deep-fried balls of ground chickpeas served in pita bread

 - Qoozi (Ghoozi): grilled lamb stuffed with rice, boiled eggs, onions and spices